Last updated : Tuesday, 02 July 2024

 Introduction

-The term "None" is used to refer to amateur football leagues that are not affiliated with the English Football League (EFL).
-These leagues are often called "non-League" or "Sunday League" football.
+The term "None" is commonly used in England to refer to amateur football leagues that are not part of the English Football League (EFL).

 There are many different None leagues in England, each with its own set of rules and regulations.
-The most popular None league is the National League, which is the fifth tier of the English football pyramid.
+Some of the most popular None leagues include the Northern Premier League, the Isthmian League, and the Southern League.

 History